element109/WormsPinball/README.md

 # WormsPinball
-An application to facilitate running Worms Pinball on modern hardware.
+An application to facilitate running Worms Pinball on modern systems.

 Requires .Net 6 or higher.